FrankDocu/Lichess-Development-Onboarding/translation_context.md

 Load position=Clicking this opens a form that lets you paste a FEN text (FEN is a notation system used to store precise positions on a board).
 Being a board editor feature, it appears on the board editor's page — http://lichess.org/editor

-Private=Means the tournament you're looking at is protected with a password.
+Private=Means the tournament you are looking at is protected with a password.
 Appears in the information box on the tournament's page.
 Example: http://lichess.org/tournament/67hj23c2

 Report %s to moderators=%s is the name of the player.
 Clicking this will take you to a form where you can report the player for things like cheating and trolling.
 Appears on player profiles.